manelsaddouki/Website-Scraper-Project/README.md

 ## II.
 An overview of the main existing solutions.
 During this project, I will be using Python, which is a coding language that has a lot of libraries that help with web scraping.
 We can note:

-Requests: It’s a tool that I can use in order to make HTTP requests, such as Get request which will allow me to get the website content
+\- **Requests:** It’s a tool that I can use in order to make HTTP requests, such as Get request which will allow me to get the website content

-BeautifulSoup: It is a library that can be used to parse the web page, and identify its elements.
+\- **BeautifulSoup:** It is a library that can be used to parse the web page, and identify its elements.
 It can work with HTML or XML

-Scrapy: it’s also a library that’s used for web crawling.
+\- **Scrapy:** it’s also a library that’s used for web crawling.
 It can be more powerful than BeautifulSoup if we need a large amount of data (from numerous web pages).
 Also, it’s able to handle cookies and sessions.

-Selenium: It is also another existing solution for scraping.
+\- **Selenium:** It is also another existing solution for scraping.
 It is useful if we need to interact automatically with a web browser.
 lxml: A very fast library used also for HTML or XML parsing

-html5lib: it’s a tool that can accurately parse a website, and works even with malformatted HTML
+\- **html5lib:** it’s a tool that can accurately parse a website, and works even with malformatted HTML

-Advertools:  can be used for analyzing and extracting data for marketing purposes (data can be for example from facebook/Twitter/Google ads)
+\- **Advertools:**  can be used for analyzing and extracting data for marketing purposes (data can be for example from facebook/Twitter/Google ads)

 ## III.
 A High-Level Design for the proposed solution:
 In the past few years, Tunisia has been suffering from a hard economic situation.
 During my previous internships, and in my finance and micro-economic classes, I had the opportunity to discuss how crucial this issue is.
 Thus, I will take advantage of this project in order to go further with this topic.